Vitz2007/bellabeat_capstone_cert/analysis/GACapstonev1.md

 + theme_bw()) # Wednesday seems to the day where people slept a lot and stayed in bed
 ```
 <img src="https://github.com/Vitz2007/bellabeat_capstone_cert/blob/main/images/05mins%20asleep%20and%20in%20bed%20by%20day%20y-intercept.png" />

+Here we can see that both bar graphs depict that the highest amount of sleep time and time in bed happens on Wednesday and Thursday.
+There seems to be a noticeable pattern where users spend more time in bed rather than sleeping, possibly due to smartphone usage, difficult falling asleep, or some other factor.
+What we can gather is that people tend to sleep less on Monday with increase in sleep duration by mid week.

 # Get insights for weight_log, sleep_days, and daily activity data sets
 ``` r